w3c/wai-easy-checks/content/heading-structure.md

 Lots of other low vision and sighted people rely on the visual heading structure to understand the topics and subtopics on a web page and move quickly to the section they are interested in.
 Headings can also form the basis of an 'in-page' table of contents on a long web page such the chapter in a report.

-@@Something about benefit to people with cognitive impairments and conditions@@
+Many people with cognitive and learning or reading impairements also find that headings can help them understand and focus on the topics on a page and move to the section of interst easily.

 ## Checking Headings